Lars

 Lars is a common male name in Scandinavian countries and Germany.

 Origin

-Lars means "from the city of Laurentum".
-Lars is derived from the Latin name Laurentius, which means "from Laurentum" or "crowned with laurel", and is therefore related to the name Laurence and Lauren.
+Lars is derived from the Latin name Laurentius, which means "from Laurentum" or "crowned with laurel", and is therefore related to the names Laurence and Lauren.

 A homonymous Etruscan name was borne by several Etruscan kings, and later used as a last name by the Roman Lartia family.
 The etymology of the Etruscan name is unknown.